belgif/thematic/URI/iceg_uri_standard_draft.md

 ## The URI standard compliancy checklist

 This section describes a framework to evaluate URIs.
 A URI is 100% compliant with the URI standard if all questions can be answered with ‘yes’.

----
-**NOTE**

-PRECHECK: In case the URIs are provided via a legacy service that guarantees the persistence via the domain and uses the http(s) protocol, then the existing URIs should not be compliant with the following checklist.
-This checklist can help to gain insights into how to improve the format of URIs.
-All other and new URIs should follow this checklist
+In case the URIs are provided via a legacy service that guarantees the persistence via the domain and uses the http(s) protocol, then the existing URIs should not be compliant with the following checklist.

----

 **Rules**
 * Does the URI scheme make use of the http(s) protocol?